OmarKan/express-steroid/readme.md

 ##### es.parse(parametersNames, mapper \[, sources])
 Parses parameters with given names, using given mapper function.
+If a parameter value is An Array, it applies  the mapper function to each one of the values of the array.

 **Note: If a field is not found, it's simply ignored**